Breaking Academic Silos for Innovation

 By Promod Puri

 In today’s academic and professional world, we live in an era of specialization—often escalating into super-specialization.
-Every discipline digs deeper into its own tunnel, carving out vaulted chambers of expertise that seldom open doors to neighboring fields.
+Every discipline digs deeper into its own tunnel.
+Each carves out vaulted chambers of expertise.
+These chambers seldom open doors to neighboring fields.
 Interdisciplinary collaboration has become a rare exception rather than a norm.

 Take political science, for instance.
-How often does it draw on insights from biology or human psychology to understand the evolutionary roots of political behavior or leadership instincts?
+Does it often draw on insights from biology?
+Or does it use human psychology to understand the evolutionary roots of political behavior or leadership instincts?
 There is little evidence to suggest such cross-pollination is common practice.

 Our intellectual universe is fragmented.
 From anthropology to zoology, we categorize knowledge into: